 South Stack, Anglesey

-South Stack is situated at the northern tip of Anglesey, and has so much to offer for photographers.
+RSPB South Stack Cliffs Reserve is situated at the northern tip of Anglesey, and has so much to offer for photographers.
 The flora and fauna in this area are incredible.
 Cliff nesting birds such as guillemots and puffins can all be seen here, as well as peregrine falcons and choughs.
 There are also an abundance of reptiles such as adders and lizards for those eagle eyed wildlife photographers.
 Orcas can occasionally be spotted here too if you’re incredibly lucky.

 If wildlife photography isn’t your thing the landscape here is very dramatic too, especially when the sun is setting over the Irish Sea.
 The South Stack Lighthouse helps frame your images perfectly.
 It is also a fantastic place for astro photography, due to the lack of light pollution in this area.